Competitive open economy

 Iceland sponsors a favorable business environment, with low corporate tax rates, abundant land, and green energy at very competitive prices within a regulated European legislative framework.

 Iceland is a member of the WTO and part of the European Union (EU) internal market through European Economic Area (EEA) agreements for tariff-free access to the EU.
 Iceland has signed over 50 double taxation treaties and free trade agreements with China.
 Iceland's corporate income tax rate is one of the lowest in the world at 20%.
 Large projects undertaken in Iceland with international entities are frequently handled in foreign currencies such as Euros or US Dollars.

 2023 ranks Iceland as one of the best markets globally for incentives, political stability, sustainability, and power costs.
 There is generous support for R&D and for relocating foreign experts to Iceland.
 Moreover, new green incentives encourage private investments and promote environmentally sustainable Foreign Direct Investments.

 Iceland's mild oceanic climate makes year-round (free) ambient cooling a reality.
 Anyone who has visited Iceland will remember the wind!
 While the strong gusts can make travel enthralling, Iceland's chilly weather is perfect for cooling data centers.

 Iceland's weather varies little, with annual temperatures between 20°C and -10°C (70°F to –15°F).
-These are ideal conditions for data centers and perfect for cooling year-round, which significantly reduces operating costs.
-This mix of mild temperatures and 100% renewable power, 100% of the time, allow Iceland to run data centers with a Power Usage Efficiency (PUE) range of 1.05 –1.2 (depending on the specific workload) in contrast to the 2020 average global PUE of 1.59 for select existing data centers, reported in a survey by .
+These are ideal conditions for data centers and perfect for cooling year-round, significantly reducing operating costs.
+This mix of mild temperatures and 100% renewable power, 100% of the time, allows Iceland to run data centers with a Power Usage Efficiency (PUE) range of 1.05 –1.2 (depending on the specific workload) in contrast to the 2020 average global PUE of 1.59 for select existing data centers, reported in a survey by .

 Average high and low temperatures in Iceland